chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/proofOfAssets.md

 With Chronicle Proof of Assets, developers can design protocols that respond automatically to real-world asset data, creating a safer, more transparent, and trust-minimized DeFi ecosystem.

-## Ecosystem Players that Benefit from Proof of Asset
+## Ecosystem Participants and Their Benefits

 **Token Issuers:** Provide verifiable guarantees of solvency, ensuring that tokens cannot be minted beyond the assets held in reserves.
 Examples include tokenized assets and stablecoin issuers.